 be announced 8 September 2015.

 A $2000 deposit will be due on 11

 The remaining $2880 will be due on 15

 Payments should be provided as checks,

 made out to "Canisius College."

-These payments are not refundable.
+These payments are NOT refundable.

-(Each student should consider obtaining travel insurance.)
+Therefore each student should consider obtaining travel insurance.